Best Wood for Pyrography

 It is a favorite amongst pyrographers because of its availability, light color (creating nice contrast with burn lines) and for the way it burns.
 It is easy and smooth to burn on.

-The grain is visible, but still smooth.
-It doesn’t effect your burn.
-The even light color makes it the perfect canvas for wood burning.
-It is easily found with the very classic tree bark live edge, making perfect rustic rounds.
-Oh and the color of the wood only darkens slightly when adding any finishes.
+The even, light color makes it the perfect canvas for wood burning.
+Oh and the color of the wood only darkens slightly when adding any oils or finishes.
+Other woods can get much darker.

 Cherry